atrocore/atropim/docs/en/user-guide/categories.md

 ![Image creation](../../_assets/categories/image-creation.jpg)

-The following *image uploading types* are available in the TreoPIM system by default:
+The following *image uploading types* are available in the AtroPIM system by default:
 - **File** / **Files** – image files that are stored locally (on your PC or other device).
 When the `File` type is selected on the image creation step, the desired image file is  uploaded as an attachment.
 To attach several image files at the same time, the `Files` type is to be defined accordingly.
 - **Link** – the URL to the image file, which is stored on the external server.
 When this type is selected on the image creation step, the image link must be entered in the corresponding field: